rocket-ru/cheat_radar_vk/README.md

 * ER is an indicator of audience engagement, which is calculated using the formula: ${reactions/posts\over subscribers}$
 * ERR (ER views) is an indicator of audience engagement by the number of users covered, which is calculated using the formula: ${reactions/posts\over averagepostcoverage}$
 * Antidogs are users who are bots or zero accounts created to cheat various indicators.
+* Rtest is purely my test for the number of reactions.
+Thus, the more ER, ERR, Test and average reactions, the better the community (more active, not more twisted).
 ## How to use
 1. Clone this repo:
    ```